HylandSoftware/Hot-Potato/README.md

 hotpotato --RemoteEndpoint http://hyland.io/my/api --SpecLocation http://hyland.io/my/spec.json
 ```

+## Results

+In order to retrieve results from the proxy, we have exposed a `/results` endpoint.
+This endpoint will return a JSON-formatted object that shows all of the requests that have come through and whether or not they're conformant.
+The response will also include a `X-Status` header which will be either `Pass`, `Fail`, or `Inconclusive`.

 ## Structure

 The proxy is broken down into a number of components to allow flexibility for developers.